Skip to content

 Now we can use our featureEnv object to access the environment variables in our application.

-Toggling features in Server Components
+Toggling Features in Server Components

 We can now use the environment variables to toggle features in our server components.
 Let’s create a function to simplify this: